HOW TO HELP YOUR CHILD COPE WITH THE LOSS OF A PET

 If your child shows problematic reactions to loss of a pet (e.g., the manifestations described above go on for more than 2-4 weeks), you may wish to consider consulting your primary care physician for a referral to a licensed psychologist or family therapist for guidance.

-Janet Frank, Ph.D. wrote this article, published in Gainesville Family Magazine while a Licensed Psychologist at Clinical Psychology Associates of North Central Florida, P.A.
+Janet Frank, Ph.D. wrote this article, published in Gainesville Family Magazine while a Licensed Psychologist at Clinical Psychology Associates of North Central Florida.
 (CPANCF).
 CPANCF offers psychological services for children, adolescents, and adults doing assessment and psychotherapy.

 This page is dedictated to the memory of the losses of our own pets in perpetual thanks to the joy and comfort they brought.